-The Government of BC has proclaimed October 1-7, 2016 as Breastfeeding Week.
-Our theme in BC is Breastfeeding: An Investment in Healthy Communities.
-How can YOU help?
+The Government of BC has proclaimed October 1-7, 2017 as Breastfeeding Week.

 In August, women, families, and children gather around the world to laugh, chat, and build community one latch at time.
 Visit The Global Big Latch On for more information.

 In October, the Quintessence Breastfeeding Challenge celebrates breastfeeding and milk-banking and demonstrates promotion, protection, and support for breastfeeding women and their families.
 It’s a chance for education and peer support to be done in a fun social way.

 The challenge is held the first Saturday in October of each year to see which geographic area (province, state, or territory) has the most breastfeeding babies, as a percentage of the birthrate, “latched on” at 11 am local time.

 The 2017 challenge is on Saturday, September 30.
 Visit www.babyfriendly.ca for more information.

 PSBC has three provincial Breastfeeding Guidelines for the healthy preterm infant, the healthy term infant, and multiple infants.

 The Breastfeeding My Baby guide is a helpful tool that can be printed and posted in health care facilities to promote breastfeeding, or used with families for individual or group education.